ravelly-zanatta/decentralized-machine-learning/README.md

     - **CONTRACT_ABI**: Copy the ABI from Remix IDE and paste it here.

 ## Run Training:
-- Deploy the contract in Remix IDE.
+- Deploy the contract in Remix IDE (If you prefer, you can use `deploy_contract.py`).
 - Paste the contract address into `CONTRACT_ADDRESS` in the `.env` file.
 - Start IPFS:
   ```